Mr-S-Mirzoev/DTF/README.md

 ## Introduction

 This project is a Python implementation of the Markowitz Portfolio Optimization algorithm.
-The algorithm is used to find the optimal allocation of assets in a portfolio to maximize the expected inflation-adjusted return.
+The algorithm is used to find the optimal allocation of assets in a portfolio to maximise the expected inflation-adjusted return.
 The algorithm is based on the work of Harry Markowitz, who won the Nobel Prize in Economics in 1990 for his work on portfolio theory.

 ## Results

 ### Key Findings

-- **Inflation-Resilient Asset Classes Identified:** The analysis identified several asset classes that exhibit strong correlation with inflation.
-For that, we explored treasury bonds, crude oil prices, SPX index, real estate, gold futures, and bitcoin.
+- **Inflation-Resilient Asset Classes Identified:** The analysis identified several asset classes that strongly correlate with inflation.
+For that, we explored treasury bonds, crude oil prices, the SPX index, real estate, gold futures, and bitcoin.

-- **Optimized Portfolio Performance:** The optimized portfolio, constructed using the Markowitz framework and adjusted for inflation, outperforms a CPI-adjusted, equally weighted portfolio.
+- **Optimised Portfolio Performance:** The optimised portfolio, constructed using the Markowitz framework and adjusted for inflation, outperforms a CPI-adjusted, equally weighted portfolio.

 - **Diversification and Constraints:** The final portfolio includes a diversified mix of assets, each with specified weights, adhering to constraints like the sum of asset weights equaling 1 and individual asset weight upper and lower bounds.